COMMON MYTH: “my dog is stubborn!”

 Example: I’ve stood there waving my arms shouting out endless words “Juniper, come, Juniper here, Juniper now come on!”.
 All these words, all these commands, no wonder she’s so confused!

 How to help: use short commands and try not to repeat over and over again.
 This will simply add to the confusion.
 Keep sessions short if your dog easily loses focus.
-And if your dog refuses to eat, then try this natural appetite stimulant for dogs.

 It’s not motivated – your dog simply is not motivated to do the task you’ve requested